Can You Drive When Taking Hydrocodone? | Safety First Guide

 Some long-term users believe they become “used” to opioid side effects enough to drive safely over time.
 This is misleading at best—and dangerous at worst.

-Tolerance mainly reduces feelings of sedation but does not fully restore cognitive processing speed or motor coordination required for safe driving.
-Subtle impairments can persist unnoticed yet still increase crash risk drastically compared to sober drivers.
+Tolerance may reduce obvious feelings of sedation, but it does not guarantee normal cognitive processing speed, attention, or motor coordination required for safe driving.
+Subtle impairments can persist unnoticed yet still increase crash risk compared to unimpaired drivers.

 Alternatives When Pain Relief Conflicts with Driving Needs